A Co-Design Framework for High-Performance Jumping of a Five-Bar Monoped with Actuator Optimization: Optimization Framework Overview

 \subsubsection{Optimization Formulation}

 The objective is to minimize actuator mass and maximize efficiency for a given motor and gear ratio.
 Minimizing actuator mass reduces the overall mass of the robot, which decreases torque requirements and is important for highly dynamic maneuvers such as jumping~\cite{MITActuatorDesign}.
 Therefore, the optimization framework seeks to minimize actuator mass \(M_{act}\) while maximizing efficiency \(\eta\), subject to the constraints described in Section~\ref{act_const}.
 A detailed actuator mass model is used to estimate \(M_{act}\).
 Efficiency equations for \(\eta\) for each gearbox type are given in~\cite{singh2025compact}.
 For a specific gear ratio \(GR_{req}\), a penalty weighted by \(K_g\) accounts for the deviation between \(GR\) and \(GR_{req}\).
 The cost function is:

 where \(K_m=0.33\), \(K_e=0.67\), and \(K_g=1\) are the weights for mass, efficiency, and ratio tracking, respectively.
-The optimization problem is
+The optimization problem is:

 The solution \(C_{act}^*\) gives the optimized value of this objective function for a given gear ratio.
-The optimization is performed using brute-force search for gear ratios ranging from 4.0:1 to 35.0:1 in increments of 0.1, for each gearbox type.
+The optimization is performed using brute-force search for gear ratios ranging from 4.0:1 to 25.0:1 in increments of 0.1, for each gearbox type.
 For each gear ratio, the gearbox type that gives the minimum value of the objective function is selected along with its optimized gearbox parameters.
 This optimization is performed for each motor.
 Therefore, this framework yields a mapping from gear ratio to actuator mass and efficiency, and in turn peak torque, which is used in Stage~2 of the monoped co-design.
 The peak actuator torque is computed as the motor peak torque multiplied by the gearbox efficiency and the gear ratio.